8base/vue-8base-starter-app/README.md

 * `src/utils/graphql.js` - Build a library of GraphQL queries, mutations, and subscriptions.

 3. **Styles (or not...)**
-This project is totally unstyles, minus a few minor css classes.
+This project is totally unstyled, minus a few minor css classes.
 If you'd like to add your own styling, go for it!
 However, we didn't want your first few steps being to rip out a chosen CSS framework to begin implimenting another.

 ### Contributing
 Feel welcome to fork this project and change it as you need, or submit a pull request with comments and improvements!